-- Ambulance staff employed prior to 1 September 2018, who choose to remain on annex 5 and 6: Provisions for unsocial hours payments for ambulance staff of this handbook: - staff who were employed under the terms of this handbook, as at 30 June 2018, and have a basic salary of £18,160 or less, and - those absent due to injuries, diseases or other health conditions sustained or contracted in the discharge of their duties of employment, (section 14: Sickness absence see paragraph 14.7 (England) and who are not in receipt of injury allowance. - 2.14 Unsocial hours payments will be pensionable and will count for contractual maternity, adoption and shared parental pay, in line with section 15: Leave and pay for new parents (England, Wales and Scotland). - 2.15 Unsocial hours payments will not be included in any part of the calculation of overtime payments, on-call payments nor any other payment described in this handbook.
+- Ambulance staff employed prior to 1 September 2018, who choose to remain on annex 5 and 6; - staff who were employed under the terms of this handbook, as at 30 June 2018, and have a basic salary of £18,160 or less, and - those absent due to injuries, diseases or other health conditions sustained or contracted in the discharge of their duties of employment, (see paragraph 14.7 in section 14 (England) and who are not in receipt of injury allowance. - 2.14 Unsocial hours payments will be pensionable and will count for contractual maternity pay, in line with section 15. - 2.15 Unsocial hours payments will not be included in any part of the calculation of overtime payments, on-call payments nor any other payment described in this handbook.